British Indian Ocean Territory: Geography

+These islands and associated coral reefs lie between 4°44 and 7°41 south and 70°47 and 72°47 east.

 As indicated above, the territory also included Aldabra, Farquhar and Desroches between 1965 and 1976; the latter group of islands is located north of Madagascar and were annexed from and returned to the Seychelles.

 Climate

 The climate is tropical marine; hot, humid, and moderated by trade winds.
+These winds originate from the southeast from May to November, reversing for the rest of the year.
+The average temperature is 27 C, and does not vary greatly throughout the year.
+While rain is common, the territory lies outside of cyclone paths that cross the Indian Ocean further south.
+The Diego Garcia military base is the United States military's overseas base most at risk from climate change.

 Transport

 In terms of transportation on Diego Garcia, the island has short stretches of paved road between the port and airfield, and on its streets; transport is mostly by bicycle and on foot.
-The island had many wagonways, which were donkey-hauled narrow gauge railways for the transport of coconut wagons.
+The island had many wagonways, which were donkey-hauled narrow-gauge railways for the transport of coconut wagons.
 These are no longer in use and have deteriorated.

 Diego Garcia's military base is home to the territory's only airport.
 At 3000 m long, the runway is capable of supporting heavy US Air Force bombers such as the B-52, and would have been able to support the Space Shuttle in the event of a mission abort.
 It also has a major naval seaport, and there is also a marina bus service along the main road of the island.